-When I told people about the impending surgery, I was warned about pain/difficult recovery/not walking for weeks/etc. etc. etc. But that was their story: I chose another one.
+When I told people about the impending surgery, I was warned about pain/difficult recovery/not walking for weeks/etc. etc. etc. But that was their story: I chose a different one.
 I chose to believe everything would go well and I would feel great.

 I even gave back my pain pills.

 The swelling I experienced was minuscule.
 It was tons of fun wheeling around my house on my knee scooter (anyone need a barely-used knee scooter?).
-The handicapped parking placard made me feel like a princess.
+Having handicapped parking made me feel like a princess.